-As reported below, there were no alleged cases of research misconduct in 2020-21 but we remain vigilant and ensure the procedures are in place to deal with allegations when they may arrive.
+As reported below, there were no cases of research misconduct in 2021-22 but we remain vigilant and ensure the procedures are in place to deal with allegations when they may arrive.
+One allegation was reported but dismissed in the preliminary investigation.
 Our procedures and processes alongside the Hartpury Code of Research Practice and the Procedure to Investigate Allegations of Research Practice were put in place in the previous academic year.
 As aspects of our research integrity policies also apply to the broader organisation (subsidiary Further Education College and Commercial) these policies were approved by Hartpury Executive and are in place across all parts of the organisation.
-We will be producing our definitive Research Standard Operating Procedures in the coming year to accompany these documents.
+We have also produced our definitive Research Governance Standard Operating Procedures in past year to accompany these documents.

-We continue to provide research integrity training for all academic staff and research students through compulsory online training events and all post-graduate students (taught and research) will receive research integrity training as part of their induction to Hartpury.
-Alongside these training events the Chair of the Research Ethics Committee) delivered specific training on the research ethics.
+We continue to provide research integrity training for all academic staff and research students through compulsory online training events and all post-graduate students (taught and research) receive research integrity training as part of their induction to Hartpury.
+Alongside these training events the Chair of the Research Ethics Committee delivers updates and CPD as part of staff briefing events.